genexus-books/gx-super-app/Android/README.md

-# SuperApp Example
+# Android Super App Example

-This document explains how to develop and integrate the functionality that provides the API for access to the Mini App Center, as well as the API for managing their cache, based on the `MiniAppCaller` example.
+This document explains how to develop and integrate the functionality that provides the API for accessing the Mini App Center, as well as the API for managing their cache, based on the `MiniAppCaller` example.

 ## Setting